Distributed Databases: Tech Disruption That is Going to Give Media Producers a New Edge

 There are some clear trends in IT that are happening.
 One is that people need to expand their businesses geographically.
 That might be within their own city, within their own country or throughout the world.
 There will be partnerships and business arrangements that need to accommodate multiple places where you have data flowing in and out of, multiple partnerships,

 Redundancy is certainly another one.
 You can’t have all these systems go down, we have so much riding on whatever we’re doing with our data now.
-With distributed databases you get unprecedented levels of redundancy, you can have three or four copies of your data across different continents.
+With distributed databases you get unprecedented levels of redundancy, you can three or four copies of your data on each continent.
 If you suffer a global event like Hurricane Sandy or a major earthquake and it takes down an entire continent or even two continents you will be covered with multiple copies of your data throughout your distributed database system.

 Another thing would be the protection of data from a privacy standpoint.
 In certain cases data can’t leave countries.
 You may not want your entertainment data, whatever it is that’s valuable, leaving a certain place.
 Distributed databases can help control that.